unageek/graphest/rust/README.md

   - ![Blue](images/blue.png) The pixel may or may not contain a solution.
   - ![White](images/white.png) The pixel does not contain a solution

-Use the option `-h` to show usage.
+Run `cargo r --release -- -h` to show usage.

 ## Conditional Features